mflova/mflova-coding-guidelines/python/dataframes/polars.md

 Groupby works quite similar to `pandas`.
 There is `map_groups` which is the equivalent to `apply` .`pivot` requires an eager dataframe, so you will have to temporary collect.

+In addition, there is also `.over` as an expresion.
+Differently to `groupby`, its output is meant to be the same size of the dataframe, although the purpose is similar: computing metrics based on a criteria that groups the data.

 ## Merging

 There is mainly `pl.concat` and `pl.join` (equivalent to `pd.merge`).
 The first one has an argument called `rechunk=True` by default that will reallocate the dataframes in adjacent zones in memory.

+## Low memory usage tricks

+There are multiple tricks that can be done to lower done the memory usage:

+- Using `scan_` based methods instead of `read_`.
+This will allow to use Lazy dataframes that optimize how the data is read
+- Use of `streaming=True` in `collect` will process the data in batches.
+Useful to not overflow RAM memory.
+Not all expressions are supported.
+You can use `explain` to verify this
+- If you want to save a file from a `LazyFrame`, it is recommended to use the methods `sink_` instead of `write_`.
+The first one will not load the whole LazyFrame into memory.